 Members have requested that a change to the constitution be considered in relation to questions for Council, Standing Order 13.

-This request is a review and recommendations in relation to the rights to ask questions of Council.
+This request follows changes previously recommended by the Centre for Governance and Public Scrutiny and implemented by the Council.

 Questions to Council